ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

    This would not be the case without the parts of the proposal around ``-XExtendedLet`` (allowing ``let`` in types is not needed) because of the behavior of pattern signatures.

 #.
-The `Local Lexical Scoping Principle`_ is made to hold, by describing pattern-signature binds as occurrences
+The `Lexical Scoping Principle`_ part (a) is made to hold, by describing pattern-signature binds as occurrences
    and making type applications in patterns unconditionally bring new variables into scope.